-Faber supplied a total of 850 square meters of LED and 100 LCD screens in Ahoy.
-And in addition to the construction and breaking crew, ten Faber executive technicians were active on site.
-“The integration of all kinds of techniques and the expertise of our people to make everything possible was of a special level,” says Sales Director Jeroen Jongenelen.
-“But extraordinary, of course, is what effect this had on the audience, in the hall, and at home.”
+In total, some 850 square meters of LED were used, supplemented in the hall by around 100 LCD screens.
+Faber also took care of controlling them with a group of about 10 technicians.
+“The integration of all kinds of techniques and the expertise of our people to make everything possible were on a special level,” said Sales Director Jeroen Jongenelen.
+“But really special, of course, is what effect it had on the audience, in the hall and at home.”

 LED Screens and Media Servers

 This 508 m2 LED wall was composed of ROE Visual’s latest indoor/outdoor product, BQ4, and controlled by Megapixel VR’s HELIOS LED Processing Platform.
 Furthermore, this wall contained two 12-meter-high LED doors in the middle, which visually shaped the theme “Open Up”.
 These could rotate 360 degrees, live, creating different looks and additional depth for performances in addition to a central stage entrance.

 Also included in the design were 2 ROE BM4 LED floors, one measuring 127 m2 in the main stage and one measuring 27 m2 in the B-Stage, fitted with dark glossy glass panels, for the ‘top shots’ during live broadcasts.

 A 110 m2 transparent ‘runway’ LED screen by ROE Vanish8 in the center of the venue created an extra dimension as a backdrop for the B-Stage when this screen was flown in.